 Relationship scars that tore a little too deep.
 The stabbing pain of rejection.
-False accusations and unforgiveness.
-Though long past–they can still sting of hurt and regret.
+False accusations or unforgiveness.
+Though long past, they can still sting of hurt and regret.

 Physical scars of abuse, neglect, injury, sickness and disease.
 Some out of our control.
 Others because of choices we’ve made.